 Please talk to your doctor or pharmacist for more information.

 Swallow the tablet whole with a glass of water.
 The dose of Entac should be taken on an empty stomach.

 When to take Entac

 Entac may be taken at any time of day provided it is taken on an empty stomach.
-Empty stomach means at least 2 hours before or 2 hours after a meal.
+Empty stomach means at least 2 hours after a meal and at least 2 hours before the next meal.